Posts Tagged ‘Alternate History’

 “No, no,” Henry looked back up.
 “No, tell us everything, we came all this way to hear this.”
 Wiping his eyes, he insisted, “Go on.
 I wanna know everything you saw.”

-Having already begun his grotesque story, and knowing his audience fully accepted its insanity, Fred recounted the rest of the facts as if he were merely reading from an encyclopedia.
+Having already begun his grotesque tale, and knowing his audience fully accepted its insanity, Roger recounted the rest of the facts as if he were merely reading from an encyclopedia.
 “In the kitchen there were four chairs that were covered in human skin.” he recounted.
 “We also found human skin lampshades, bracelets, human skin covering a wastebasket, and on the sheath of a hunting knife.
 There was a belt made of nipples, and on the shade pull to the curtains was a pair of human lips.”

-“We found a box with nine vulvas’ inside,” Fred stated, still in a monotone voice, “one was dabbed with silver paint and trimmed with red ribbon, the one on top seemed the freshest.
+“We found a box with nine vulvas’ inside,” Roger stated, still in a monotone voice, “one was dabbed with silver paint and trimmed with red ribbon, the one on top seemed the freshest.
 Art noticed they were covered in small crystals, then we realized they were sprinkled with salt.
 In another box were four noses, and in a cardboard Quaker Oates container were scraps of human innards.”

 George wondered.
 “What about the rest of the house?”

-“The other rooms were boarded up,” Fred recalled, “so naturally we thought ‘Jesus Christ what are we gonna find next?’
+“The other rooms were boarded up,” Roger recalled, “so naturally we thought ‘Jesus Christ what are we gonna find next?’
 I didn’t want to know, but we had to find out.
 I closed my eyes as Arthur kicked down a locked door to a room downstairs.”

 “What did you find?
 George asked in dreaded anticipation.